Gnomestones presents

 Cairn Campaign

 In this new project, Gnomestones will play Cairn.
-We will play with a hybrid of Cairn 1e and 2e rules, using asynchronous and synchronous play, and adhering to the original spirit of Cairn as closely as possible by using Cairn specific tables for random generation and by focusing on folk-narrative based game progression and path-based wilderness travel.
+We will play with a hybrid of Cairn 1e and 2e rules, using asynchronous and synchronous play, adhering to the original spirit of Cairn as closely as possible by using Cairn specific tables for random generation and by focusing on folk-narrative based game progression and path-based wilderness travel.
 The results of the campaign will be detailed below.

 NPC #1 (Cairn 1e generation tools)